ChurchillonData/ChurchillonData/README.md

 - 🤖 Conversational AI Development
 - 🔄 Process Automation

 I am **detail-oriented**, **strategic**, and **collaborative**, driven by a genuine passion for using data and AI to solve real-world problems.
 My goal is to help businesses harness the power of data to make smarter decisions, streamline operations, and create lasting value.
+Oh!
+I love AI and Data Science research

 ---